Anastasiia Salos: 2019

+2021

-In 2021, Salos began her season at the Sofia World Cup at the end of March, where she placed fourth behind her compatriot Alina Harnasko overall, and in the finals, she earned silver in rim and ribbon and fifth place. in ball.
-In the next cup, at the Tashkent World Cup, where she obtained the complete bronze behind the Russian Arina Averina, the bronze in the hoop final, fifth place in the ball final and fourth in the ribbon final.
-At the Pesaro World Cup in late May, she placed fifth behind Israel's Linoy Ashram, and in the finals she was fourth in hoop and ball and eighth in ribbon.
-From June 9-13, Salos competed in the European Rhythmic Gymnastics Championships in Varna, Bulgaria, where in the general final, she obtained fifth place behind Israel's Linoy Ashram, and in the apparatus finals, she obtained bronze in the hoop. and clubs, seventh place in ribbon and eighth place in ball.
+In 2021, Salos began her season at the Sofia World Cup at the end of March, where she placed fourth behind her compatriot Alina Harnasko overall, and in the finals, she earned silver in rim and ribbon and 5th place. in ball.
+In the next cup, at the Tashkent World Cup, where she obtained the complete bronze behind the Russian Arina Averina, the bronze in hoop final, 5th place in ball final and 4th in ribbon final.
+At the Pesaro World Cup in late May, she placed fifth behind Israeli Linoy Ashram, and in the finals she was fourth in hoop and ball and eighth in ribbon.
+From June 9–13, Salos competed in the 2021 European Championships in Varna, Bulgaria, where in the general final, she obtained fifth place behind Israeli Linoy Ashram, and in the apparatus finals, she obtained bronze in the hoop. and clubs, seventh place in ribbon and eighth place in ball.
 At the beginning of July, she competed in the Minsk World Cup, where she obtained bronze in the general classification behind Russia's Lala Kramarenko, and in the finals by apparatus, she obtained silver in rim and ribbon, bronze in ball and fifth place in clubs.
 Two weeks later, the last competition before the Olympic Games, he competed in the Tel Aviv Grand Prix, where he obtained bronze in the general classification and in the finals he obtained silver in the ring, bronze in ball and clubs and ribbon.
-From August 6-8, Salos competed in the Tokyo 2020 Olympic Games.
-On the first day, he made it to the finals of the top 10 singles after finishing fifth behind compatriot Alina Harnasko.
-On the second day, the day of the grand final, various impressions left Salos in eighth place behind Israel's Nicol Zelikman.
+From August 6–8, Salos competed in the Tokyo 2020 Olympic Games.
+On the first day, she made it to the All-around finals after finishing 5th behind compatriot Alina Harnasko.
+On the second day, the day of the grand final, various mistakes left Salos in 8th place behind Israeli Nicol Zelikman.

+2022

+On 7 March 2022, the FIG banned all Russian and Belarusian athletes from competing until further notice due to the Russian invasion of Ukraine.

+2024

+In 2024, FIG allowed Belarusian athletes to compete under a neutral flag, but only as individual gymnasts, not in groups.
+On May 10–12, Salos made her first appearance at FIG World Cup series after two years in Portimão, Portugal.
+She took 14th place in All-around and did not advance into apparatus finals.
+On July 12–14, she competed at World Challenge Cup Cluj-Napoca and ended on 19th place in All-around.